sandialabs/scot/docs/source/scotdocker.rst

 Docker-SCOT also includes the following ephemeral containers on demand:

-* **Docker-Utilities** - A container that can be built and run on demand for executing scripts against Mongo, Scot, Elastic, etc. For instance, if a user wants to run the restore_remote_db.pl script to restore the database for MongoDB from a remote source, they can do so by:
+* **Docker-Utilities** - A container that can be built and run on demand for executing scripts against Mongo, Scot, Elastic, etc. More on this, in the 'Configuration - Docker-scripts' section.

-sudo docker build --build-arg SCRIPT=restore_remote_scotdb.pl  -t util -f Dockerfile-Utilities .

-Passing in the name of the script they would like to execute.
-More on this, in the 'Configuration - Docker-scripts' section.

 Installation
 ------------